karmel/vespucci/README.md

 	\q
 	```

-1. Change the git repository's record of the PostgreSQL password to match the one you set for vespucci_user:
+1. Change Vespucci's record of the PostgreSQL password to match the one you set for vespucci_user:

     ```
     echo '[password for vespucci_user in psql]' > /home/vespucci/Repositories/vespucci/vespucci/.database_password